200-Week Moving Average Heatmap

 8% – 10% / 4w HotLate-cycle acceleration.
 2017 and 2021 both touched this band before topping; 2024 did not.

 > 10% / 4w ExtremeCycle-top blow-off.
-Historically a sell zone in PlanB's framing; reached only in late 2013 and late 2017.
+Historically a sell zone in PlanB's framing; reached in late 2017 and again in spring 2021.

 Sampling our seven canonical cycle anchors against the rate-of-change pane shows the pattern directly.
 Cycle bottoms cluster in the cold band, cycle tops cluster in the warm bands; the 2024 pre-halving high in March stayed below the late-cycle extreme that 2017 and 2021 each visited, an early signal of the muted cycle the data has gone on to print.
 The 200-week MA values, deltas, and price-to-MA ratios in the table are computed inline from the chart's own series, not hard-coded.

-Refreshed 01 May 2026 — 1,400-day SMA and 4-week rate of change against the daily-close history
+Refreshed 15 Jun 2026 — 1,400-day SMA and 4-week rate of change against the daily-close history

 DateEventBTC close4w-RoC · band · price ÷ MA